504 plan

 Error correction

-A type of performance feedback in which an educator or peer provides a student specific information about an error made during reading or writing, as well as the way to correct the error.
+Error correction is a type of performance feedback in which an educator or peer identifies an error made by a student during reading or writing and explains how to correct the error.
 The student then practices that correction with the support of the educator or peer.

 Explicit instruction